mcsrainbow/mcsrainbow.github.io/en/2022/03/notes-from-reading-nonviolent-communication-a-language-of-life/index.md

 Nonviolence means integrating love into our life.
 Leading life with respect, understanding, appreciation, gratitude, compassion and friendship, rather than selfishness, greed, hatred, prejudice, suspicion and hostility.

 Nonviolent communication reminds us that listening to the different voices within, and the needs they reflect, can promote self-understanding and inner harmony.
-By developing a good communication through a pattern of observations, feelings, needs, and requests, it makes life more harmonious and beautiful.
+By developing good communication through a pattern of observations, feelings, needs, and requests, makes life more harmonious and beautiful.

 I will practice the Nonviolent Communication to make life full of love and happiness.